seniorlink-vela/public-api-docs/index.md

 Operations:

-  -Return a queue for the organization of an admin or for the provided organization if the caller is a service user .
+- Return a queue for the organization of an admin or for the provided organization if the caller is a service user.

-  -Return events of the queue for the organization of an admin or for the provided organization if the caller is a service user.
+- Return events of the queue for the organization of an admin or for the provided organization if the caller is a service user.

-  -Update the watermark of a queue for the organization of an admin or for the provided organization if the caller is a service user
+- Update the watermark of a queue for the organization of an admin or for the provided organization if the caller is a service user.

-## Webhooks

-A webhook is similar to a queue.
-Except it pushes from the server to the client, rather than the client making requests.
-When a webhook is activated it wakes up on a timer and delivers the data to a predefined URL it can post to.
-It will continue making deliveries until its data is exhausted (or the user tells it to stop, by pre-arranged contract).
-Otherwise, it behaves the same as the queues.

 ## Appendix of Event Types